react-navigation/react-native-safe-area-view/README.md

 </SafeAreaView>
 ```

-Get height of the SafeArea from a specific side.
+Get height of a specific side from the SafeArea.

 ```jsx
 ...